Inscription reads: "House we halted halfway to Porirua August 28, 1849." by Martha King

 An interesting fact

-The existing c1885 Halfway House is located at the same place that the Halfway House was located in 1849.
-A map drawn in 1849 for Captain A H Russell and held at the Alexander Turnbull library in Wellington marks the location of a building called The Halfway House (see map above).
+The existing c1885 Halfway House is located very close to where one of the Halfway House's was located in 1849.
+A map drawn by Thomas Henry Fitzgerald in 1849 for Captain A H Russell marks the location of a building called The Halfway House (see map above).
 Today this location is about where Twigland Gardeners World is, or perhaps it was behind Twigland's, where the ground rises at the base of the hill.

 In 1849 the Wall's sold out and moved to Paremata, now known as Papakowhai.
-The Halfway House was then managed by John McKain. it is possible that at this time, the operation of the Halfway House moved from the Accommodation Road over to this 1849 site.
+The Halfway House was then managed by John McKain.
+It is possible that Mr McKain relocated the operation of his business from the bottom of the Accommodation Road over to this 1849 site.
 (In the old days, it was the person who was licenced, not the premises).
 The owner of a private home opposite Twigland Gardener's World found many old horseshoes in her garden, suggesting that at a later time there may have been a Smithy opposite the Halfway House marked on Mr Fitzgerald's map.